Thyme (Bai Li Xiang)

-Key TCM Actions & Medicinal Uses: Tonify Qi: shortness of breath, coughs, pale complexion, depression.
-Tonify and Warm Lungs: white phlegm cough, chills, fever, tuberculosis, asthma.
-Release to the Exterior: cause sweating to ease muscle pain, chills, fatigue, rheumatism.
-Tonify Spleen: for Spleen Yang Deficiency Syndromes: wet watery diarrhea, colic, nausea, menstrual cramping.
-Tonify Wei Qi and Support Immunity: colds, skin infections and irritations, pussy wounds, parasites.
+Medicinal Uses: Shortness of breath, coughs, pale complexion, depression, white phlegm cough, chills, fever, tuberculosis, asthma, cause sweating to ease muscle pain, chills, fatigue, rheumatism, chronic illnesses, general weakness, wet watery diarrhea, colic, nausea, menstrual cramping, colds, adrenal fatigue, anxiety, depression, foggy brain, cold limbs, poor digestion, skin infections and irritations, pussy wounds, parasites.

-Parts Most Frequently Used: Flowers, Leaves and Oil
+Parts Most Frequently Used: Flower, Leaf, Essential Oil

 Thymol, a main compound in thyme, is an antiseptic and is also the main active ingredient in commercial mouthwashes.

-Anther species of thyme, Thymus serplyllum (wild thyme or creeping thyme), is an important source of nectar for honeybees.
+The Anther species of thyme, Thymus serpyllum (wild thyme or creeping thyme), is an important source of nectar for honey bees.

 Thyme leaves are one of the richest sources of potassium, iron, calcium, manganese, magnesium, and selenium.